dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 ## Prerequisites

-in order to follow this guide, you will need:
+In order to follow this guide, you will need:

 - An active Azure subscription